edge-ml/python/README.md

 # python
-Pythn package for edge-ml.
+Python package for edge-ml.

 ### Testing
-To rune the tests please enter:
+To run the tests please enter:
 ```
 python -m unittest -v tests/all.py
 ```